iccicci/rotating-file-stream/README.md

 #### initialRotation

-When program stops in a rotation period then restarts in a new rotation period, logs of differente rotation period will go in the next rotated file; in a few words: a rotation job is lost.
+When program stops in a rotation period then restarts in a new rotation period, logs of different rotation period will go in the next rotated file; in a few words: a rotation job is lost.
 If this option is set to **true** an initial check is performed against the _not-rotated file_ timestamp and, if it falls in a previous rotation period, an initial rotation job is done as well.